annasiatico/Tsukiji-Fish-Market-of-Tokyo/README.md

 ## Predictions

-After some analysis, below is a comparison of the predictions vs. the actual weights.
+After some analysis, below is a comparison of the predictions vs. the actual weights of some sample data.

 ![Prediction](Prediction.png)